-To connect Python and Oracle Database you need:
+To use cx\Oracle 6 with Python and Oracle Database you need:

-- Python 2.7 or 3.4 and higher. - The cx_Oracle module, which is available on PyPI. - Oracle client libraries.
+- Python 2.7 or 3.4 and higher.
+Older versions of cx Oracle may work with older versions of Python. - Oracle client libraries.
 These can be from the free Oracle Instant Client, or those included in Oracle Database if Python is on the same machine as the database.
 Oracle client libraries versions 12.2, 12.1 and 11.2 are supported on Linux, Windows and macOS.
 Users have also reported success with other platforms. - An Oracle Database.
-Oracle's standard client-server version interoperability allows cx_Oracle to connect to both older and newer databases.
+Oracle's standard client-server version interoperability allows cx\Oracle to connect to both older and newer databases.

-1.2 Quick Start cx_Oracle Installation
+1.2 Quick Start cx Oracle Installation

 - An installation of Python is needed.
-Python 2.7 and Python 3.4 and higher are supported. - Install cx_Oracle from PyPI with:
+Python 2.7 and Python 3.4 and higher are supported by cx\Oracle 6. - Install cx\Oracle from PyPI with: